yokolet/new-note/algo/minimize_maximum/2022-07-24-minimize-maximum-cutting-ribbons.md

 hero_height: is-small
 tags: [Medium, Binary Search, Array]
 ---
-## Introduction
-This is the fourth minimize-maximum algorithm problem.
-This problem has a variation compared to the basic, splitting array problem.
-If we look around other minimize maximum problems, it is very close to the divide chocolate problem.
-Even though this has another variation, we can solve using the same manner.
-Again, the problem is the type of minimize-maximum.

 ## Problem Description
 > You are given an integer array ribbons, where `ribbons[i]` represents the length of the i-th ribbon, and an integer k.